Phart1226/COE352/Project1/README.md

 However, if the general mathmatical procudure for finding a solution to the mass-spring system is followed for this boundary condition, then a solution is still obtainable.

-From the elongation equations, the system is undertermined for two free ends becuase there is one more mass than springs and no boundary conditions to apply.
+From the elongation equations, the system is undertermined for two free ends becuase there could be more masses than springs and no boundary conditions to apply.
 This poses a problem when solving for the displacements becuase the stiffness matrix, K, is not invertible.
 However, the psuedo-inverse of the K matrix can be used to solve the system.

 Because the masses can move without stretching or compressing the springs in a free-free system, it imposes difficulty for the math, since the displacements of the masses are related to the springs' elongations.
 So this can explain why the outputs for a system with two free ends do not always make since.